parkmax1998/guitar-react/README.md

-# Guitar Web Application
+#Guitar Project
-An interactive guitar app that is meant to simulate a guitar in JavaScript.
-Also uses React, Vite, and the Web Audio API.
+A guitar web application made with React, Vite, and the Web Audio API.